-Moody Middle’s IB site coordinator is Mrs. Colleen Cassada.
+Moody Middle’s IB site coordinator is Mrs. Meghan Madden.

 Service as Action News!

 The HCPS mission statement that encompasses IB Service as Action: To extend learning beyond the classroom and into the community to promote civic responsibility through active participation in service experiences, to foster a sense of caring for others, and to develop a habit of volunteer service to those in need.
-Here is a list of many of the organizations that our students have volunteered with over the last few years.
+Below, you will find student volunteer opportunities, which changes throughout the year.
+6th graders can start earning Service as Action hours beginning September 17th.

 Opportunities for Service as Action Hours: